• Menu

 Proper Ergonomics Are Good Fit To Reduce Workers Comp Costs

-Employers and other interested stakeholders can take a number of proactive measures in their places of employment that directly impact their workers’ compensation programs.
-These measures directly concern what goes on in the workplace and how their employee’s conduct themselves.
+Employers and other interested stakeholders can take several proactive measures in their places of employment that directly impact their workers’ compensation programs.
+These measures directly concern what goes on in the workplace and how employees conduct themselves.
 While these efforts take time to implement, the savings can be immense.

 Areas of Concentration for Cost-Savings